by Nebula Haze (with many cannabis CFL picture contributions by the CFL King joeblow)

 More Light = Better Results with CFLs.
 In fact you pretty much can’t really give your plant too much light when growing with CFLs (this isn’t true for all grow lights).

-- Switch to Flowering When Plants Are Big Enough - Once plants are half the desired size, use your electrical timer to switch your plants to the flowering/budding stage by changing the light schedule to 12/12.
+- Switch to the Flowering Stage When Plants Are 1/2 the Final Size – Once plants are half the desired size, use your electrical timer to switch your plants to the flowering/budding stage by changing the light schedule to 12/12.
 Learn more about cannabis light schedules.
+After this switch, most cannabis plants will about double in size before they stop growing taller.

 About 2 weeks after the switch to 12/12, your plant will start making flowers.
 If it’s a female plant it will start making buds, but if it’s a male plant it will start making pollen sacs which growers don’t want.
 It’s important to remove male plants from the grow space right away because they can pollinate your female plant and give you seedy buds.
 Learn more about male and female cannabis plants.

-You will thank yourself for plant training when you see what happens to all the buds close to the light in the flowering stage!
+You will thank yourself for training your cannabis plants when you see what happens to all the buds close to the CFL grow lights in the flowering stage!

 Flowering Stage Tactics to Yield More with CFLs